Tozex/Smart-Contract-Library/contracts/MultiSigWallet/Read me Multisig.md

 #### Function getTransactionCount()

-This function checks the number submitted spendable transactions depending on whether it is pending and executed or not.
+This function checks the number of submitted spendable transactions.

 #### Function getConfirmations()